Why focus on child safety?

 - Review of child safety practices – Implementation of the Child Safe Standards is regularly reviewed and improved.

 - Implementation of child safety practices – Policies and procedures document how the organisation is safe for children and young people.

 Support for schools

-In preparing to meet the new Child Safe Standards, schools can build on their existing child safety strategies, policies and practices to strengthen their school’s culture of child safety and protect children and young people from abuse.
+To meet the new Child Safe Standards, schools have built on their existing child safety strategies, policies and practices to strengthen their school’s culture of child safety and protect children and young people from abuse.

 Schools should contact their relevant governing authority for child safety guidance and support.

 Diocese of Sale